-For employees who have suffered an industrial injury or illness who do not qualify for benefits pursuant to Labor Code Section 4850 (i.e., non-safety employees) the following shall apply
+For employees who have suffered an industrial injury. or illness or disease, and who do not qualify for benefits pursuant to Labor Code Section 4850 (i.e., non-safety employees) the following shall apply:

-- Whenever an employee is compelled to be absent from duty by reason of injury or disease arising out of and in the course of Authority employment, the employee shall receive workers' compensation supplement pay, which-when added to the workers' compensation temporary disability benefit-shall equal eighty (80) percent of the employee's base salary for a period not to exceed one (1) year, including holidays. - 2.
-Workers' compensation supplement pay shall begin the same day as the workers' compensation temporary disability benefits.
-Prior to qualifying for workers' compensation temporary disability benefits, an injured employee may, at his/her option, use any accrued Sick Leave, compensatory time, and/or vacation, in that order. - 3.
-While an employee receives workers' compensation supplement pay, no deductions or payments shall be made from any Sick Leave, compensatory time, or vacation time previously accumulated by the employee.
-The employee shall not accrue Sick Leave or vacation credit during the period in which the employee receives workers' compensation temporary disability benefits. - 4.
-When an injury is determined to be job-related by the Authority or by the Workers' Compensation Appeals Board, eighty (80) percent of all Sick
+a.
+Whenever an employee is compelled to be absent from duty by reason of injury, illness or disease arising out of and in the course and scope of Authority employment, the employee shall receive workers' compensation supplemental pay of 13.33%, which-when added to the workers' compensation temporary disability benefit of 66.67% (pursuant to statutory maximums and minimums)-shall equal eighty (80) percent (80%) of the

-Leave, compensatory time, and/or vacation expended since the fourth day of disability shall be restored to the employee's account(s), except that if the injury required the employee's hospitalization or caused disability of more than fourteen (14) days, eighty (80) percent of all Sick Leave, compensatory time, and/or vacation expended since the first day of disability shall be restored to the employee's account(s).

-- 5. The merit increase eligibility date and probation period of any employee who receives workers' compensation benefits shall be extended by the length of time the employee receives such benefits, except that the first fifteen (15) consecutive calendar days from the date of the injury shall be considered Authority service for merit increase eligibility and completion of the probation period. - 6.
-When an employee is no longer entitled to receive workers' compensation supplement pay, the employee may, at his/her option, use Sick Leave, compensatory time, and vacation, in that order, if the employee is compelled to be absent from duty as set forth in Section 2.B.1 of this Article. - 7.
-Time during which an employee receives workers' compensation temporary disability benefits shall be counted toward the computation of Authority seniority and determination of Sick Leave and vacation earning rates.
+- employee's base salary for a period not to exceed one (1) year, including holidays. - b.
+Workers' compensation supplemental pay shall begin the same day as the workers' compensation temporary disability benefits.
+Prior to qualifying for workers' compensation temporary disability benefits, an injured employee may, at his/hertheir option, use any accrued Sick Leave, compensatory time, and/or vacation, in that order. - c.
+While an employee receives workers' compensation supplemental pay, no deductions or payments shall be made from any Sick Leave, compensatory time, or vacation time previously accumulated by the employee.
+The employee shall not accrue Sick Leave or vacation credit during the period in which the employee receives workers' compensation temporary disability benefits. - d.
+When an injury is determined to be job-related by the Authority or by the Workers' Compensation Appeals Board, eighty-(80) percent (80%) of all Sick Leave, compensatory time, and/or vacation expended since the fourth day of disability shall be restored to the employee's account(s), except that if the injury required the employee's hospitalization or caused disability of more than fourteen (14) days, eighty (80) percent of all Sick Leave, compensatory time, and/or vacation expended since the first day of disability shall be restored to the employee's account(s). - 4.2.
+Employee will be placed on Workers' Compensation Leave pursuant to Article V Section 10 and, if eligible, leave pursuant to the Federal Family and Medical Leave Act and California Family Rights Act pursuant to Article V Section 12. - C. The merit increase eligibility date and probation period of any employee who receives is placed on a Workers' Compensation Leave workers' compensation benefits shall be extended by the length of time the employee receives such benefits of the Leave, except that the first fifteen (15) consecutive calendar days from the date of the injury shall be considered Authority service for merit increase eligibility and completion of the probation period. - D. When an employee is no longer entitled to receive workers' compensation supplemental pay, the employee may, at his/hertheir option, use Sick Leave, compensatory time, and vacation, in that order, if the employee is compelled to be absent from duty as set forth in Section 2.B.1 of this Article. - E. Time during which an employee receives workers' compensation temporary disability benefits shall be counted toward the computation of Authority seniority and determination of Sick Leave and vacation earning rates.